-Saturday's game was a repeat of the Challenge Cup final in August, won 35-18 by Warrington at Wembley.
-And, in their first Grand Final, the Wolves were hoping to become the first team since St Helens in 2006 to do the double.
+Saturday's game was a repeat of the Challenge Cup final in August, And, in their first Grand Final, the Wolves were hoping to become the first team since St Helens in 2006 to do the double.

 But Leeds wrecked their old coach Tony Smith's hopes of becoming the first man to win the Super League with two different clubs.

 Sinfield, who has led his side to all of their six titles, maintained his record with the boot in the play-offs, in which he has been successful with all his 21 kicks, to thoroughly deserve his second Harry Sunderland Trophy for man-of-the-match.

 And former England captain Jamie Peacock, appearing in his 10th Grand Final, won his eighth winner's ring.